cobalt-free driers for sustainable wood

 Chemical and Stain Resistance

 When substances spill onto wood surfaces, the type of coating applied can affect the impact wood stains will have on a surface over time.
-In the waterborne hybrid wood stain formulation, HPCs demonstrated excellent chemical resistance against common household stains.
+In the waterborne hybrid wood stain formulation, the HPC demonstrated excellent chemical resistance against common household stains.
 The stains tested include ketchup, coffee, ammonia water, and red wine.
-The HPC formulations exhibited improved chemical resistance against ammonia water and red wine when compared to manganese.
+The HPC formulation exhibited improved chemical resistance against ammonia water when compared to manganese.

 Chart showing better chemical stain resistance with HPCs on Walnut